 If you are stopped, given a field sobriety test, and subsequently charged with DUI, DWI, or driving under the influence of drugs (DUID), the charge may not hold up in court.
 If the field sobriety tests were not properly administered by the arresting police officer, a defense attorney may be able to challenge the results of the test and thus help you avoid a conviction.
-Criminal defense attorney Thomas Soldan has vast experience defending clients against drunk driving charges and is ready and willing to provide you with advice regarding your charges and the possible penalties you face.
+Our Criminal Defense Attorneys have vast experience defending clients against drunk driving charges and are ready and willing to provide you with advice regarding your charges and the possible penalties you face.

 There are three main types of field sobriety tests that are approved by the NHTSA.
 They are the horizontal gaze nystagmus (HGN) test, the one-leg stand (OLS) test, and the walk-and-turn (WAT) test.
 The tests are designed to evaluate the driver’s balance, coordination, and ability to follow directions, among other things.

 The horizontal gaze nystagmus test has to do with an involuntary jerking eye movement (nystagmus) that can be indicative of alcohol or drug impairment.
 During the test, the police officer will ask the suspect to follow a stimulus, such as a pen or a light, with their eyes while the officer moved the stimulus back and forth or up and down.
 The office will then observe whether both the eyes track the stimulus smoothly as well as whether each eye can do so individually.
 The officer must make a written record of his/her observations.

 In the one-leg stand test, the driver must stand up straight with one foot lifted six inches off the ground, their arms at their sides, and their toe pointed.
 They are then asked to count to 30 while maintaining their balance.
 During this time, the officer observes the suspect for indicators of impairment, including swaying, lowering their foot before the 30 seconds are up, and hopping in an effort to maintain balance.